 Our VLE (Virtual Learning Environment) also provides students and parents with up-to-date digital resources to consolidate the classroom learning, as well as past papers and vocab learning games with specific topic-based themes and examples of exam answers.

-In Year 7, your son/daughter will study French or Spanish (depending on the year of entry) for four lessons per week.
-Latin is also offered to help students assimilate key grammatical structures more quickly.
+In Year 7, pupils study French or Spanish (depending on the year of entry) for four lessons per week.
+Latin is also offered to help pupils assimilate key grammatical structures more quickly.

-In Year 8 and 9, your son/daughter will continue with the first year language (French or Spanish) for two lessons per week, as well as choosing one of the remaining languages (French/German/Latin/Spanish) to be their new language option (three lessons per week).
+In Year 8 and 9, pupils continue with the first year language (French or Spanish) for two lessons per week, as well as choosing one of the remaining languages (French/German/Latin/Spanish) to be their new language option (three lessons per week).

 Modern textbooks and resources are used to ensure that students are challenged and that they develop and hone their reading, listening, speaking and writing skills.

-Regardless of language, by the end of Key Stage 3 most students are working at Levels 6-8 in National Curriculum terms.
-This means that all the requisite aspects of grammar will have been mastered and command of the five tenses will have been attained by most students by the end of Year 9, to ensure they can go on and achieve their highest potential result in terms of GCSE grades.
+Regardless of language, by the end of Key Stage 3 all the requisite aspects of grammar will have been mastered and command of the five tenses will have been attained by most students, to ensure they can go on and achieve their highest potential result in terms of GCSE grades.

 Proficiency in modern languages is becoming more and more important both within the EU and in the wider world and it is a distinct advantage to a student looking to go to university as well as to a graduate in the jobs market.